Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 REMEMBER!

-Active-passive accounts can, as a rule, be distinguished by their names: most of these accounts begin with the word "settlements" (settlements with the budget, settlements with personnel, etc.).
-These accounts simultaneously reflect both economic assets and their sources.
+Active-passive accounts can, as a rule, be distinguished by their names: most of these accounts begin with the word “settlements” (settlements with the budget, settlements with personnel, etc.).
+These accounts simultaneously reflect both economic funds and their sources.

 Active-passive accounts serve:

-To reflect the amounts of credit (debts in favor of counterparties) and debit (debts in favor of the enterprise) debts;
+· to reflect the amounts of credit (debts in favor of counterparties) and debit (debts in favor of the enterprise) debts;

-to reflect amounts financial results activities of the enterprise - profits and / or losses.
+· to reflect amounts financial results activities of the enterprise - profits and/or losses.

-Separate names of balance sheet items correspond to the names of accounts.
+Individual names of balance sheet items correspond to the names of accounts.

-The balances of economic assets and sources of their formation are shown on the accounts on the same side as in the balance sheet.
+The balances of economic assets and the sources of their formation are shown on the accounts on the same side as in the balance sheet.

 Sources:

-• count on accounts
+• count on the abacus

 If an enterprise uses attracted or borrowed funds, then it has accounts payable to other organizations or individuals who are creditors of this enterprise.